 John Lennon’s green card, Rock & Roll Hall of Fame

-You could spend hours at the Rock & Roll Hall of Fame – and I did.
+Many of the coolest things to see in Cleveland can be found at the Rock & Roll Hall of Fame.
+You could spend hours here – and I did.
 Some of my favorite pieces in the Rock Hall are the ones that are obscure and strange – like John Lennon’s green card.
 And his passport.
 And his circular glasses.
 Lennon fans will also enjoy seeing a piano he used to write songs for the ‘Double Fantasy’ album that still has wax stains from the candles he set atop the instrument while he played.

 Electric chair, Cleveland Police Museum